souzatharsis/podcastfy/README.md

 - Choose to run [Local LLMs](usage/local_llm.md) (156+ HuggingFace models)
 - Set [System Settings](usage/config_custom.md) (e.g. output directory settings)

+## License

+This software is licensed under [Apache 2.0](LICENSE).
+[Here](usage/license-guide.md) are a few instructions if you would like to use podcastfy in your software.

 ## Contributing 🤝

 We welcome contributions!
 See [Guidelines](GUIDELINES.md) for more details.